-DESA SENI BALI: MY STAY AT THE YOGA & WELLNESS RESORT
+DESA SENI YOGA RESORT IN CANGGU BALI: MY STAY AT THE YOGA & WELLNESS RESORT

-Entering the threshold of Desa Seni in Bali, Indonesia was literally like walking into a dream.
-In a world where so many hotels and resorts push towards being more sterile and minimalist, Desa Seni stands out as a paradise for yoga lovers and wellness appreciators.
-I was in heaven.
+Entering the big Balinese gates of Desa Seni in Bali, Indonesia was literally like walking into a dream.
+In a world where so many hotels and resorts push towards being more sterile and minimalist, Desa Seni stands out as a paradise for yoga lovers.

 The first taste of the magic that is Desa Seni is the check-in hut.
 The small set of steps leads to an open air wooden room bursting with a beautiful contrast between the natural timber and bright cheerful colors.
 Each time a guest or visitor comes through this checkpoint, the guards hit a giant gong to welcome them and alert the front desk staff to ensure that each guest is warmly received.
 This genuine sentiment of special care and attention to detail is woven throughout the entire resort and the Desa Seni experience.

 A feeling of childhood wonder and whimsy await each guest as they proceed through to the rest of this stunningly aesthetic eco resort.
 Winding stone and wooden pathways lead you through lush lawns speckled with organic produce gardens, charming little lounging huts, and restored antique wooden homes collected from various Indonesian Islands.